 Ages 13 to 17

 By now kids should be able to control most of their actions.
 But remind teens to think about long-term consequences.
 Urge them to pause to evaluate upsetting situations before responding and talk through problems rather than losing control, slamming doors, or yelling.
 If necessary, discipline your teen by taking away certain privileges to reinforce the message that self-control is an important skill.
+Allow him or her to earn the privileges back by demonstrating self-control.

 When Kids Are Out of Control